Despite the common theory that computer games are specifically for children and teenagers, elderly gaming is most definitely on the rise.

 Gaming is a great way for the elderly to avoid feeling lonely.
 They can be a member of a social club or an online community and talk to people who share their interests.
 Being a gamer can help to boost your social network.

-You can challenge your brain and give it a workout against the computer, friends or other players from around the world.
+With the digital version, there’s the added benefit of being able to challenge your brain and give it a workout against the computer, friends or other players from around the world, so you don’t need to bribe the grandkids into sitting down with you!
 On the 15×15 playing board all you have to do is find the best words and score the most points.

-As we’ve already discussed in this post, 3D platform games, such as Super Mario 64, have been found to help stave off mild cognitive impairment and can even help in the fight against Alzheimer’s disease.
+As we’ve already discussed in this post, 3D platform games such as Super Mario 64 have been found to help stave off mild cognitive impairment.
+They can even help in the fight against Alzheimer’s disease.

 Call of Duty is another one of our picks.
 This game series has broken records and has become an industry favourite on both games consoles and computers.
-There are so many Call of Duty games to choose from but they all have the same challenging missions and playing style.
+There are so many Call of Duty games to choose from.
+However they all have the same challenging missions and playing style.

-Strategy and tactics are vital in Call of Duty, along with reaction times, which can be a brilliant workout for an elderly gamer’s mind.
-Online play is the most popular feature of this game, which means you can play with your friends and make new ones through the love of the war game.
+Strategy and tactics are vital in Call of Duty, along with reaction times.
+This can be a brilliant workout for an elderly gamer’s mind.
+Online play is the most popular feature of this game, which means you can play with your friends and make new ones.